demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 The `EnvVarParseError` type models the possible errors that we may encounter while parsing environment variables.
 The cases are

-* `BadValue` (name , value) - Environment variable is available but casting to the target type fails
+* `BadValue` (name, value) - Environment variable is available but casting to the target type fails
 * `NotFound` name - Environment variable with the given name is not found
 * `NotSupported` message - We are not supporting the target datatype

 The `EnvVarParseResult<'T>` represents the final output of our parsing.
-It's either either success or failure with any one of the above use cases.
+It's either success or failure with any one of the above use cases.
 We are making use of F# [Result Type](TODO) to model this representation.

 ### Getting Started